ScratchSpace/cmdchk/README.md

 ## Server

-The server listens on port 9200 and responds to GET, HEAD and OPTIONS requests.
+The server listens on a specified port and responds to GET, HEAD and OPTIONS requests.
 If everything is good, it returns 200, otherwise 503.
-It logs all requests, as well as what caused an error, to stderr, by default, or a file can be specified.
-If it is unable to open it's logfile, it will use syslog's daemon facility to log this error, then sleep for 5 seconds and exit.
-If started as root, it will attempt to drop privileges to nobody.
-If this fails, it will log the failure, sleep for 5 seconds and exit.
+It logs all requests, as well as what caused an error, to a specified file.
+If it is unable to open it's logfile, it will fall back to syslog's daemon facility.
+If started as root, it will attempt to drop privileges to a specified user.
+Any errors during startup will cause it to sleep for 5 seconds and exit instead of serving.

+It has the capability to parse config files to set the user it runs as, the port it listens on and the logfile it writes to.

 ## Wrapper